toopher/toopher.github.io/_posts/toopher-on-rails-part-1.md

 ```

 With this, you will have a basic Toopher implementation working on your Rails site.

+## Next steps

+This is a basic example.
+In a full-fledged implementation
+you would likely spruce up the UI.
+We recommend providing a method to
+remove Toopher; this can be self-service or performed by an administrator who flips a bit in
+the database.
+Self-service options include a security question and
+answer or email reset.

 Questions or comments?
 Let us know.
 We aim to please!